 Hiking at Sea to Sky Gondola

-Before 2014 the high country and its stunning alpine vistas was only available to experienced hikers with Bear Grylls-like fitness levels.
+Before 2014 the high country and its stunning alpine vistas were only available to experienced hikers with Bear Grylls-like fitness levels.

 But the gondola now provides visitors of all ages and abilities with access to a wide array of front-country and back-country trails.